AI tools

 Use this tool to perform live web scrapes for information that is time-sensitive or frequently changing, ensuring the most current data is acquired on demand.

-Allowed URLs: Specify what URLs the tool should be allowed to scrape
+Allowed URLs: Specify what URLs the tool should be allowed to scrape.

 Calculator